absmach/magistrala-docs/docs/events.md

 # Events

-In order to be easily integratable system, Mainflux is using [Redis Streams][redis-streams] as an event log for event sourcing.
+In order to be easily integratable system, Magistrala is using [Redis Streams][redis-streams] as an event log for event sourcing.
 Services that are publishing events to Redis Streams are `users` service, `things` service, `bootstrap` service and `mqtt` adapter.

 ## Users Service